 Companies are increasingly realizing the importance of CSR activities in boosting the engagement and well-being levels within their company culture.
 Think about how your company has invested in CSR activities in the past year?

 The result?
-98% of employees who attend these sessions acknowledge that they feel more connected to the Adobe core values and strategies.
+98% of employees who attend these sessions acknowledge that they feel more connected to Adobe’s core values and strategies.

-If you are curious to know more on how Adobe managed these check-ins, they have posted their Check-in toolkit on their website here for free for companies to use!
+If you are curious to know more about how Adobe managed these check-ins, they have posted their Check-in toolkit on their website here for free for companies to use!

 It is no surprise that as the leader in the networking hardware business, Cisco would look out for ways to utilize its services towards its own employees to increase employee engagement.

-Cisco has been keen in providing flexible working options for their employees by allowing them to telecommute, saving them time and stress from commuting back and forth to work.
+Cisco has been keen on providing flexible working options for their employees by allowing them to telecommute, saving them time and stress from commuting back and forth to work.

 There has been a shift from hosting conferences in physical locations to hosting them virtually using audio and video conferencing, giving everyone a chance to conveniently participate.